Congrats to our National School Breakfast Week Grand Prize winner at TMS, Tony Reutlinger! šŸŽ‰šŸŽ‰šŸŽ‰ #tongienation #usd464

 Good luck to our 8th graders as they host Louisburg in our final home game of this basketball season!
 Go Warriors!šŸ€šŸ€šŸ€ #tongienation #usd464

-about 2 months ago, Hayes Farwell
+2 months ago, Hayes Farwell

 8th Grade Team Photo